divadde/GaV/README.md

 ## 📂 Repository Structure

 ```
-Column Meaning Ontology.pdf        # definitions and examples of the 7 ontology types
+Column Meaning Ontology.pdf        # definitions and examples of the 7 aspect types
 v2_final_attributes_json.json              # human-annotated benchmark data on NYC Open Data
 industrial_benchmark_attributes.json        #human-annotated benchmark data from Snowflake source
 ```

 ---

-## 📘 Ontology Facets
+## 📘 Aspect Facets

-Each attribute is annotated according to one of **seven ontology facets**, each describing a different semantic aspect:
+Each attribute is annotated according to one of **seven aspects facets**, each describing a different semantic type:

 1. **Entity or Attribute Meaning** – what real-world entity, event, or property the column represents.
 2. **Value Representation** – the syntactic or format conventions of values (e.g., date pattern, measurement unit).